-Another effective way to limit change orders is conduct face-to-face meetings during the design process.
-This is especially effective in a Design-Build delivery method as all major parties, from both the design and construction sides, are present and can proved input into the design.
+Another effective way to limit change orders is to conduct face-to-face meetings during the design process.
+This is especially effective in a Design-Build delivery method as all major parties, from both the design and construction teams are present and can provide input into the design.

 Green Buildings can reduce their energy consumption in a number of different ways.
 The most common way to reduce energy consumption is to utilize high efficiency electrical and mechanical systems.
 In addition to these high efficiency systems, items such as solar panels, passive heating, and higher R-Value building envelopes can also be incorporated into the design of the building to help reduce the overall energy consumption.

 Solar panels are considered an active system as they convert the suns energy into a usable form, in this case electricity.
 In contrast, passive systems utilize the design, materials and placement to optimize the suns heat or sunlight without having to convert this energy.

 The design costs of a green building are much the same as a traditional building.
 However, depending on the systems incorporated into the design of the building, additional consultants may need to be approached, such as solar consultant for the design of a photo-voltaic (solar) system.